Mahesh0253/Media-Search-bot/README.md

 * `COLLECTION_NAME`: Name of the collections.
 Defaults to Telegram_files.
 If you going to use same database, then use different collection name for each bot
 * `MAX_RESULTS`: Maximum limit for inline search results
 * `CACHE_TIME`: The maximum amount of time in seconds that the result of the inline query may be cached on the server
+* `USE_CAPTION_FILTER`: Whether bot should use captions to improve search results.
+(True/False)
+* `AUTH_USERS`: Username or ID of users to give access of inline search.
+Separate multiple users by space.
+Leave it empty if you don't want to restrict bot usage.

 ### Admin commands
 ```